Hi, I'm Kyle Hornby and I'm a Kitchener-Waterloo Dentist.

 In addition, a dry mouth means low saliva flow and saliva is what supplies Calcium and Phosphorus to re-mineralize (strengthen) your enamel as you sleep.
 And, research has even shown that drier mouths tend to be more acidic and this favors erosion of your tooth enamel.

 Above, we talked about tooth grinding as a trigger sign of possible OSA.
 Many believe that grinding and related jaw movement is a reflex to open your airway during apneic episodes.
-Well grinding can break teeth, fillings and dental crowns.
+Well grinding can break teeth, fillings, dental crowns, dental bridges and dental implants.
 Grinding can wear down your tooth enamel and it can cause jaw or TMJ soreness and dysfunction.

 Generally, tooth grinding causes a lot of structural damage around the mouth and jaws.